 By Luke McManus | 20th June 2019 | Clinical Development

-This APA article summarised the results of how educating for and implementing the Orebro Musculoskeletal Pain Screening Questionnaire (OMPSQ-10) contributed to significant behaviour change in the use of this screening tool in a metropolitan physiotherapy private practice setting.
+This APA article summarised the results of a study that looked at how educating and implementing the Orebro Musculoskeletal Pain Screening Questionnaire (OMPSQ-10) can significantly change behaviour in the use of this screening tool in private practice settings.

 A summary of organisational factors: